uw-ictd/colte/lte_extras/webgui/README.md

 # Webservices
 This folder is for essential webservices.
-Same basic architecture as emergency_webservices (i.e. microservice docker containers) but different in that it will contain things pertaining to network billing, management, topping up, etc. If you want to deploy a commercial/production network, use this.
+Same basic architecture as emergency (i.e. microservice docker containers) but different in that it will contain things pertaining to network billing, management, topping up, etc. If you want to deploy a commercial/production network, use this.
 Otherwise (home router? local testing?) you can leave it out.

 ## Running Locally